Framework for liquid crystal based particle models: Introduction

 Such field of 3 distinguishable axes allows to construct hedgehog-like configuration of one of 3 axes as in Fig. \ref{intr} - they have the same 3D topological charge acting as electric charge, but require different regularization/deformation - should have different mass/energy, resembling 3 leptons.
 Additionally, the hairy ball theorem~\cite{hairy} says that we cannot continuously align such axes on the sphere - requiring additional spin-like singularities resembling fluxons, which should correspond to magnetic dipole moment of leptons.
-Three families are common in particle physics - the discussed approach suggests it might be consequence of just living in 3D.
+In particle physics three families are very common: for leptons, neutrinos, quarks - here as just consequence of living in 3D.

-The difference between uniaxial and biaxial nematic can be also imagined as recognizing intrinsic rotation of elongated molecule - here adding to electromagnetism single low energy vacuum degree of freedom, which hopefully corresponds to quantum phase, pilot wave.
-Louis de Broglie hypothesised that electron has intrinsic periodic process $\approx 10^{21}$ Hz, also called zitterbewegung as consequence of Dirac equation - now confirmed experimentally~\cite{clock}, also in Bose-Einstein condensate analogs~\cite{zitt}.
-Hence discussed corresponding configurations should enforce such periodic process, like spin precession~\cite{spin} or rotation of this additional degree of freedom - leading to "pilot wave" coupled with such electron.
+The difference between uniaxial and biaxial nematic can be imagined as recognizing intrinsic rotation (referred as twist) of elongated molecule - here adding to electromagnetism (referred as tilts) single low energy vacuum degree of freedom (crucial for angular momentum conservation), which seems to correspond to quantum phase, pilot wave.
+Quantum mechanical phase evolution $\exp(-iEt/\hbar)$ in relativistic e.g. Dirac equation requires $E=mc^2$, leading to caused by mass itself $\omega=mc^2/\hbar$ frequency oscillations already for resting particles, for example of neutrinos between flavors.
+For electron it is $\sim 10^{21}$ Hz and was originally postulated by Louis de Broglie, is also called \href{https://en.wikipedia.org/wiki/Zitterbewegung}{Zitterbewegung}, and has multiple experimental confirmations, e.g. direct~\cite{clock}, or in Bose-Einstein condensate analogs~\cite{zitt}.
+Hence the discussed corresponding configurations should enforce such periodic process, like spin precession~\cite{spin} or rather rotation (twist) of this additional degree of freedom - leading to "pilot wave" coupled with such electron.
+For 3D case there is obtained Klein-Gordon-like equation, but missing gravitational mass - added in 4D considerations: due to spacetime signature, there appear subtle negative energy Hamiltonian terms (shown further in Fig. \ref{Fmunu}), exactly as required to propel such oscillations.
+Its 1+1D toy model from \cite{timecryst} is shown in Fig. \ref{kink}.